iitjee/SnipsObjC/TabBar/TabBarControllerNotes.md

 __Switching Tabs__ : Two ways
-* Use `selectedViewController` property of UITabBarController
+* Use `selectedViewController` property of UITabBarController.
+(Note that it returns the `rootViewController` of that tab)
 ```objective-c
 //To go to second tab,
 self.myTabBarController.selectedViewController = [self.myTabBarController.viewControllers objectAtIndex:3];